-Add the bell pepper, green beans, curry paste, sugar, and ginger.
-If using lemongrass, cut each stalk into 3 or 4 pieces, and bruise by making long cuts here and there with a sharp knife.
+- If using lemongrass, cut each stalk into 3 or 4 pieces, and bruise by making long cuts here and there with a sharp knife.
 This will help release the lemony flavor.
 Stir into the soup pot.
-Simmer the stew for 10 minutes longer.
+Either way, simmer the stew for 10 minutes longer.

-Stir in the coconut milk, peanut butter, salt, and optional tofu.
-Return to a simmer, then cook over very low heat for another 10 minutes, or until all the vegetables are tender and the flavors well integrated
+- Stir in the coconut milk, peanut butter, salt, and curry paste or hot sauce.
+Return to a simmer, then cook over very low heat for 5 minutes longer, or until all the vegetables are tender and the flavors well integrated.

 - Remove lemongrass pieces, if used.
 Taste to adjust seasonings, particularly the hot seasoning if you’d like a spicier stew, as well as the salt and ginger.

 - Serve at once, topping each serving with a few cilantro leaves.

 Per serving: Calories: 290; Total fat: 10g; Protein: 14g; Fiber: 6g; Carbs: 42g; Sodium: 235 mg